how to get to 15% body fat

 cardio to get to 15% body fat

-Cardio is not necessary to achieve 15% body fat, however, it can be useful in certain situations.
-It is also important for our general health and fitness so performing the right type of cardio 2-4 times per week can be a good idea.
-With that said some people do better avoiding traditional cardio in a fat loss phase and use walking instead.
+Cardio isn’t necessary to achieve 15% body fat, but it can be useful in certain situations.
+It is also important for our general health, so performing the right type of cardio 2-4 times per week can be beneficial.
+Some people prefer walking instead of traditional cardio during a fat loss phase, although there is a greater time commitment required for this.

 How To Get To 15% Body Fat